notorand-it/test/README.md

 On macOS is basically the same.
 On Windows ... use the Force/WSL, Luke!

+## Building
+In the repository main directory run:
+`docker build --network host -t datenna .`
+The `--network host` is needed to make sure `apk` can access the internet!

+## Running
+`docker run -td -p 8080:8080 datenna`

+## Accessing
+Point your browser to one of your IP addresses, HTTP protocol, port 8080.
+In my case I have `http://192.168.255.42:8080`.
+Hitting F5 or refreshing the page will show the flipping.

 ## Beware!
-Visiting the service/page from another browser or session will "reset" the flipping status!
+Visiting the service/page from another browser or completely new session will "reset" the flipping status!
+It's the cookie, baby, the cookie, and there is nothing you can do about it!

 # Implementation: Take 2
-We are not doing this now.
+I am not doing this now.
 The idea is to have a server application and status.
 We'd need some runtime (like Node.JS and the likes) and a persistent status storage (like a DB or even just a file).